fstakem/garden_snake/README.md

 18. Sound sensors for higher rate data is also planned but client side work needs to be done

 TODO
-1. Add ability to export db to er diagram
-2. Research node red use of functions, templates, db, requests
-3. Create new tables for generic weather data
+1. Create new tables for generic weather data
-4. Redo tables for insert of raw samples
+2. Redo tables for insert of raw samples
-5. Finish node red flow for insertion
+3. Finish node red flow for insertion
-6. Setup new computer with docker and run the docker compose
+4. Setup new computer with docker and run the docker compose
-7. Finish sensor hardware
+5. Finish sensor hardware
-8. Finish power supply hardware
+6. Finish power supply hardware
-9. Deploy system
+7. Deploy system
-10. Research new sensors and put together prototype
+8. Research new sensors and put together prototype